Vantiq/vantiq-extension-sources/jmsSource/README.md

 using a Message Listener, which will send the messages back to the source as a notification.
 *   **messageHandler**: Optional.
 [See Adding Message Handlers](#msgHandlers).
 A section containing three sub-sections:
 *queues*, *queueListeners* and *topics*.
 These sub-sections should contain the name of a given queue or topic as a field, and the fully qualified class name of a custom Message Handler as the value.
-Creating a custom Message Handler is explained later in this document.
-This is completely optional, and if no custom message handlers are specified, a message handler that can handle the generic JMS messages will be used.
+Creating a custom Message Handler is explained [later in this document](#msgHandlers).
+This is optional, and if no custom message handlers are specified, a message handler that can handle the generic JMS messages will be used.

-## Messages from the Source
+## Messages from JMS

 Messages that are sent from the JMS Server to a source as VANTIQ Notifications, (from either a queueListener or a topic) are JSON objects in the following format:
 ```
 {
-    JMSMessage:<theReceivedMessage>,
-    JMSFormat:<theJMSMessageFormat>,
-    JMSDestination:<queueName/topicName>
+    message:<theReceivedMessage>,
+    queue/topic:<queueName/topicName>,
+    headers:<theHeaderValues>,
+    properties:<thePropertyValues>
 }
 ```